lordpaulthomas/News-Scraper/README.md

 1) From your **_command line interface_**,
 navigate to desired folder to store app.

-2) Clone repository to computer by entering:
+2) Clone repository to computer:

    ```git clone https://github.com/lordpaulthomas/News-Scraper.git```